• Skip to primary navigation

 Jefferson County Leading the Way for Clean Water in WV

-December 4, 2017 Tagged With: Blue Ridge Watershed Coalition, drinking water, groundwater, Jefferson County Parks and Recreation, Safe Water for West Virginia, West Virginia Rivers Coalition
+December 4, 2017 Tagged With: Blue Ridge Watershed Coalition, drinking water, groundwater, Jefferson County Parks and Recreation, West Virginia Rivers Coalition

 A family film festival isn’t the first thing that comes to mind to spread the word about protecting water supplies.
 And that’s exactly why West Virginia Rivers Coalition sponsored the series as part of its Safe Water for West Virginia.
 “Most of what impacts water supply happens upstream of the intake, where the majority of county residents live and work,” said Autumn Crowe, program director for WV Rivers.
 “What we do on our lawns and parking lots matters, too.”
 Read the Full Story >>